 An honors contract allows you to earn honors credit for a regular class by working directly with your instructor to enrich the learning experience.
 An honors contract is a great option for classes required for your major or minor, or for other upper-level courses you're interested in taking.

 The Honors Contract form is available on the first day of the fall, spring, and summer semesters.
-The form closes on the deadline for the degree application and may be found on the Registrar's academic calendar.
+The form closes on the deadline for the degree application, Friday of the sixth week of classes.
+This is found on the Registrar's academic calendar (https://registrar.uiowa.edu/academic-calendar).
 Contracts are not available for Winter courses.

 "Contracting a standard class into an honors course was the absolute best academic decision I’ve made in college yet.
 I’ve contracted two courses: Introduction to Human Rights as my first course, and Global Criminology as my second.
 For my Introduction to Human Rights class, Professor Brian Farrell had me research the politics and laws regarding life and death, nationally and internationally.
 We discussed heavily controversial topics and how the law defines them and changes them.
 He then had me present my research at the annual Iowa Human Rights Research Conference.
 As a second semester freshman, this was an opportunity that I could not take for granted." -Herbert Meisner